Wreck of the Surat

-The wreck of the three-masted ship Surat, on New Year's Day 1874, was a major event in the early history of New Zealand's Otago Region.
+The three-masted ship Surat wrecked on New Year's Day 1874.
+It was a major event in the early history of New Zealand's Otago Region.

 The Surat, a 1,000 ton iron vessel, was under charter to the New Zealand Shipping Company and was carrying emigrants and their belongings from Gravesend, England to Dunedin, New Zealand.
 She left Gravesend on 28 September 1873, with a crew of 37 under the command of Captain Johnson, carrying 271 passengers and 980 tons of cargo, among it railway iron and equipment for a woollen factory.
 It was not the Surats first trip to New Zealand; she had previously carried British emigrants several occasions since the mid 1860s.

 Wreck in the Catlins

 The majority of the voyage was uneventful, and the ship rounded the southern end of New Zealand's South Island on the last day of the year.
 At just before 10 p.m., under the command of her second mate, the ship hit a rock, raking her hull before drifting clear.
 The exact location of this incident is unknown, but it was certainly along the southern part of the Catlins coast, and probably close to Chasland's Mistake.
 A check at the time found that the hull was sound and there was no leak.
 During the night, however, a weakened section of hull broke through, and the pumps had to be manned.